 level Maximum traversal depth.
 When the level is 1, an object report is written to the traversal buffer for each element in the Oops.
 When level is 2, an object report is also obtained for the instance variables of each level-1 object.
-When level is 0, the number of levels in the travBuff A buffer in which the results of the traversal will be placed.
+When level is 0, the number of levels in the traversal is not restricted.

+travBuff A buffer in which the results of the traversal will be placed.